As an Amazon Associate I earn from qualifying purchases.

-The only places we’ve managed to find Dale of Norway pieces is at estate sales and thrift stores.
+The only places we’ve managed to find Dale of Norway pieces are estate sales and thrift stores.
 Be very aware of flaws, as wool tends to have moth/wear holes which are hard to see.
 Also be on the lookout for sweaters from Fjallraven, Oleana, and Skjaeveland.
 L.L.
 Bean also has a line of sweaters made in Norway which are valuable for resale.
-Finding out if a sweater is Norwegian wool is simple, as it is a high end product and is always marked either near the brand tag or materials tag.
+Finding out if a sweater is Norwegian wool is simple, as it is a high-end product and is always marked either near the brand tag or materials tag.

 The Current Market Outlook: Brands like Dale of Norway can weather any market.
 They’ve been around for so long and have made a reputation built on quality items, that many people will still pay top dollar for their sweaters – even old ones.
 While the market has dropped off a little bit for old cardigans, anything that is brightly colored, unusual, or current still sells very well.
 Most pieces that you find will be vintage and worth around $40.

 What to Look For: Diane Von Furstenberg is best known for its iconic wrap dress but creates clothing ranging from business casual to trendy party dresses, to $1,000 coats and gowns.
 Their items can really only be found by checking tags, as the style is not easily discernible from dozens of others you’ll find.
 Dresses usually sell for $100+, but this is heavily influenced by current styles and simply how cute the dress is.
 Tops generally fall in the $20-40 range in good, pre-owned condition.

 The Current Market Outlook: If something is basic and in plentiful supply, you can bet that it isn’t worth much.
 So, be on the lookout for eye-catching pieces.
 Diane von Furstenberg pieces in bright colors, good fabrics (such as silk), and more expensive pieces like trench coats and full dresses still do well in the market.